bytebase/bytebase.com/content/blog/postgres-vs-mysql.md

   the BSD or MIT licenses.

 Even though MySQL adopts GPL, some people still are concerned that MySQL is owned by Oracle.
 It's also the reason that MariaDB is forked from MySQL.
+Another limitation of GPL is it's infectious.
+This means that if you distribute MySQL as part of your software, you are obligated to make your source code available under the GPL or a GPL-compatible license.
+This can be restrictive for commercial software.

 ## Connection Model